keyancaigou/VFE/README.md

 ## Dataset Structure

-The dataset is organized into the `data/`,please see `data/readme.md`.
+The dataset is organized into the `data/`, please see `data/readme.md` for details.

+## Baseline

+The baseline model is released at `baseline/`, please see `baseline/readme.md` for details.

 ## Usage